Funny Business: The Rise and Fall of Johnstone and Cushing

 Like Wexler, Dik Browne sought work at Johnstone and Cushing after the war.
 In a 1983 interview, Browne talked about his introduction to the idiosyncratic Johnstone and Cushing corporate culture.
 When Browne walked into the reception area, Tom Johnstone was banging out a ragtime tune on the piano he kept in his office.
 Through his receptionist, Johnstone asked Browne if he could play the piano.
 Browne replied to the woman that he couldn't, at which point Johnstone told him to leave.
 Browne was about to exit the building when Cushing stopped him, told him to disregard what his partner had said and asked to see his samples.
 Browne, however, had come without any samples of his work, so he went home after enthusiastically describing his style to Cushing.
 Browne was amazed when his phone rang later that Friday evening—it was Al Stenzel, calling to ask Browne to come back to the office to pick up an assignment.
-That began an association with Johnstone and Cushing that lasted into the 1960s.
+That began an association with Johnstone and Cushing that lasted into the 1960s (some examples are below).

 Browne described the Johnstone and Cushing years as some of the happiest of his career.
 "I have more funny stories about Johnstone and Cushing than about any other part of my life," he said in the interview.
 "That was the funniest place, we were all young and gay, and none of us were making a great deal of money at one time, and then some of us made a great deal of money."
 He recalled countless hours spent pitching pennies with his fellow cartoonists.
 One day, repairmen came in and tore up the section of the floor where they pitched pennies, because the tenant beneath them had mistakenly thought the plumbing system was making the pinging noise.